 - Select Freeze Panes and click Add.

-- Click OK to add the command to Quick Access Toolbar.
+- Click OK to add the command to the Quick Access Toolbar.

-- Now to freeze rows and columns, select the other rows and columns like the ways mentioned in the previous methods and click Freeze Panes.
+- Now to freeze rows and columns, select the other rows and columns in the ways mentioned in the previous methods and click Freeze Panes.

 - After clicking the Freeze Panes button, the columns and rows will be frozen at the same time.

 Read More: How to Freeze Panes with VBA in Excel